SolutionsLogicielsBreton/Control4-Zigbee2MQTT/README.md

 **You can find your model and vendor in Zigbee2MQTT, or on their site https://www.zigbee2mqtt.io/supported-devices/#**

-If a driver specific to your device isn't available, generic drivers exist that should provide basic support for most types of sensors.
+If a driver specific for your device isn't available, plenty of generic drivers exist that should provide basic support for most types of sensors.

 **Philips Hue devices have device drivers with a friendlier naming convention**